-- Playing success: in 2021 our juniors won just over 50% of games (up from 30%); most teams now entering tier 2 rather than tier 3 divisions
+- Playing success: in 2021 our juniors won just over 50% of games (up from 30%); with most teams now in tier 2 rather than tier 3 divisions

-- Finance: Junior now makes a substantial and fair contribution to club upkeep
+- Finance: Juniors now makes a substantial and fair contribution to club upkeep

-- Producing performance players: 15 boys and 1 girl have played in Kent District, London Schools or Surrey performance programmes
+- Producing performance players: 16 boys and 2 girls have played in Kent District, London Schools or Surrey performance programmes

-- Women’s section has grown to 30+ players in 2022 we expect to run two women’s squads.
+- Women’s section has grown to 30+ players in 2022 we will run two women’s squads.
 In 2019, our Women’s side won the inaugural Surrey Slam T20 tournament, while also going undefeated in the league to win promotion to Division 1 and in 2021, they finished 2nd in Div 1.

-- Men’s playing demand has grown to require seven league sides and most weekends, an additional friendly side.
+- Men’s playing demand has grown to require seven league sides and most Saturdays, an additional eighth friendly side.
 We also formed a new regular midweek T20 team and increased the amount of friendly cricket available.

 - Delivered a full 12 weeks junior training programme, 107 junior games, a summer camp and 140 senior games in 2020, while adhering strictly to ECB Covid-Secure guidelines

 - Raised £3k from the ECB in 2021 to partially fund new grounds machinery and a £7k grant for two Flicx Wickets.
 We have also invested in two new batting cages to use with the Flicx Wickets.
 Previously raised grants of similar amounts for new covers and club furniture.